 In this interview, Noel will discuss the cost of living in Jeddah, the good and bad things about living in Jeddah, places to go in Jeddah, and more!

 1. About Jeddah

-During the seasons of pilgrimage, Jeddah could be crowded with people from the rest of Saudi Arabia, and the rest of the world gathers in the city.
+During the pilgrimage seasons, Jeddah could be crowded with people from the rest of Saudi Arabia, and the rest of the world gathers in the city.

 The temperature could go as high as 45 degrees Celcius during summer and could go as low as 16 during winter.

-Gender segregation is observed in public places, and women are required to wear a long garb called the abaya.
+Gender segregation is observed in public places, and women must wear a long garb called the abaya.

 Here is a video of Jeddah, Saudi Arabia

 2. What was your procedure for moving to Jeddah, Saudi Arabia?

 I was born in the Philippines but currently working as a Quality Assurance Engineer at an air-conditioning manufacturing company in Jeddah, Saudi Arabia.

 Back in 2011, I was applying for an online job posting for South Korea, but for some stroke of faith, the human resources recruitment agency placed my application for a job post in Saudi Arabia.